“The only journey is the journey within.” – Rainer Maria Rilke

 When you commit to journeying the inner path, pointless busyness needs to take a back seat.
 You’ll want to create space to support your experience.
 Simply put, space is required to accommodate new growth.
 If you feel a yearning for space, listen to where it is calling you to slow down and stretch toward stillness.

 Craving space is a common desire among women today.
-This I know a little too well because it was my story.
+This I know well because it was my story.
 When motherhood didn’t fill the gaping hole, I filled my life up with work.
 I got busy.
 I got stressed.
 I stopped listening to the gentle call of my heart.

 These days my personal path makes use of a number of meditation and movement practices to bring me back to myself over and over again (because I’m human and forget).
 Your path may look different.
 There is no right way.
 The good news is there is NO right path, many paths can led you home.